cse110-sp26-group7/Tech-Warmup-II-Better-Slot-Machine/README.md

 # DATA HEIST

-A cyberpunk-themed 5×3 video slot machine built with vanilla JavaScript, HTML, and CSS — no frameworks, no audio files.
+A cyberpunk-themed 5×3 video slot machine built with vanilla JavaScript, HTML, and CSS — no frameworks.

 ---